 Early Pioneer

 So, I started looking into Thomas Mahoney (sometimes spelled Mahony).
-Wow, I was amazed to find a Thomas Mahoney living at 669 Eight Street in 1871.
+I was amazed to find a Thomas Mahoney living at 669 Eight Street in 1871.
 In the 1880 census, he lived there with his wife and four children.
 I then located in an obituary from January 1900.
 In the obituary, I notice his daughter Laura’s married name is Bassett

 Mahoney came to California in the 1850s.
 He mined for a while in Tuolumne County before retiring on his ranch in the Hills of Oakland.
 In 1863, he sold his ranch and moved to the home on Eighth Street next to St. John’s Episcopal.
-He was married in 1863 and raised four children in the home.
+He was married in 1863 and raised four children in the house.
 His wife died in 1891, and he died in 1900.

 His obituary